Tampa Bay Watch:

 Walking with Wildlife

-Join us for a guided walking tour to get a closer look at the wildlife and habitats found nestled along the St Pete Pier.
-Students will learn how to become citizen scientists by discovering how to properly identify species and how to import their sightings into a global data collection platform.
+Join us for a guided walking tour to explore the diverse wildlife and unique habitats nestled along the St. Pete Pier.
+Students will discover how to become citizen scientists by learning to identify local species and log their sightings into a global data‑collection platform.
+Along the way, we’ll enjoy birdwatching opportunities and a fun scavenger hunt where students can check off wildlife and natural features as they spot them, turning observation into an exciting, hands‑on learning adventure!

 May 1st, 2:00 - 3:30 PM